 Nepal is home to the world’s highest and most beautiful mountains and some of the best trekking trails on earth.
-Mt Everest is 8848 metres high, and eight out of the world’s ten highest mountains are in Nepal.
-Trekking in the Nepalese Himalayas, especially the Everest and Annapurna regions provides world class trekking adventures of great reward.
-We offer you a number of trekking tours throughout Nepal, tailored to your time, interest and ability.
+Mt Everest is 8848 meters high, and eight out of the world’s ten highest mountains are in Nepal.
+Trekking in the Nepalese Himalayas, especially the Everest and Annapurna regions provides world-class trekking adventures of great reward.
+We offer you a number of trekking tenures throughout Nepal, accustomed to your time, interest, and ability.

-The Kingdom of Nepal is well known as one of the best destinations in the world for enjoying the real beauty of nature through trekking.
-Treks into the interior parts of the country follow ancient foot-trails that have been used for centuries.
-They meander through scenic river valleys, intricately terraced fields and the forested ridges connecting picturesque hamlets and mountain villages.
-Trekkers can walk along the rough but beautiful trails or virgin tracks in the lap of green and friendly looking hills.
+The Kingdom of Nepal is popular as one of the best destinations in the world for adoring the natural beauty of nature through trekking.
+Treks into the interior parts of the country follow ancient foot trails that have been used for centuries.
+They meander through scenic river valleys, intricately terraced fields, and the forested ridges connecting picturesque hamlets and mountain villages.
+Trekkers can stroll along the rough but lovely trails admiring the surrounding green hills and forests.

-Trekking in Nepal is an all season activity.
-It is possible at any time of the year depending on where one wishes to go.
-However, the most popular seasons are Spring (February-May) and Autumn (September-November.)
-Even during the monsoon season (June- August), you can trek in the rain-shadow areas north of the Himalaya like Mustang, Upper Manang and Dolpo.
+Trekking in Nepal is an all-season activity.
+It is possible at any time of the year depending on trekkers’ desire to trek.
+Still, the widely popular seasons are Spring (Feb-May) and Autumn (Sep-Nov).
+You can trek in the least rainfall or rainout areas even during monsoon seasons like Mustang, Upper Manang, and Dolpo.

 The Annapurna region is the most visited trekking area in Nepal.
 The diverse terrain and variety of cultures in the region north of Pokhara make each day’s walk a different experience, and the area the most popular tourist destination in the country.
 The Annapurna trekking region consists of peaks Annapurna 1, Annapurna 2, Annapurna 3, Annapurna 4 and those of Annapurna south.Read More